CandidApps/wp-data/README.md

 ------------------------------------------------------------------------------

 Drop the file into the root of your WordPress setup.
-In the terminal, head to the root where drop the file and you execute the following commands
+In the terminal, head to the root where drop the file and you execute the following commands.

+Export the whole database

     php wp-data export

+Import the exported data

     php wp-data import

-It should be pretty obvious what does what...